Sidewalk and Ramp Repair Program

 The City contracts with three different contractors for three different methods of repair:

-1. Doan Construction Co. to remove and replace concrete sidewalk slabs;
+1. Remove and replace concrete sidewalk slabs

-2. Precision Concrete Cutting to horizontally cut vertical displacements of the sidewalk slabs;
+2. Horizontally cut vertical displacements of slabs

 Sidewalk millage

 In November of 2011, voters approved a millage for the purpose of repairing sidewalks in the public right-of-way.
-Prior to the passage of this millage, property owners were required to repair or replace deficient sidewalks that adjoined their property.
-Over the five years of the millage, the City has inspected, and contractors have repaired sidewalks throughout the entire City.
+Prior to the passage of this millage, property owners were required to repair or replace sidewalks in disrepair that adjoined their property.

-The repairs to be made through this program will focus on removing any hindrances to the mobility of users.
+The repairs to be made through this program focus on removing any hindrances to the mobility of users.
 These repairs will focus primarily on:

 • Sidewalks that are displaced more than ½ inch.